Cover photo

 Just take Instagram as an example.
 A like, an emoji react, or a DM all carry their own kind of social significance and allow us to gesture to one another in discrete and nuanced ways.
 "Pics or it didn't happen," "may delete later," and "soft launch" are all examples of new behaviors that technology has altered and evolved from time-worn human instincts.

-As humans we make meaning of many things.
+We humans make meaning of many things.
 And anthropology taught me that one of things humans have always found endlessly meaningful is the study of one's self.
 This is why I get excited about technologies today that have the ability to teach us more about who we are.

-Things get interesting when considering this latest tranche of AI-native businesses, which are jostling left and right to compete for our user data to improve their LLMs and build defensibility.
+Things get interesting when considering this latest tranche of AI-native businesses, which are jostling for our user data in order to improve their LLMs and build defensibility.

 Traditionally, startups have had three main avenues to access our data: